Solander’s Trivia Shell

 Solander’s Trivia Shell, Pusula solandri.
 Shell collected off the beach of Bahía Concepción, Baja California Sur, October 2019.
 Size: 1.6 cm (0.6 inches) x 1.2 cm (0.5 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-Coffee Bean Shell, Pseudopusula californiana, on the right, versus Solander’s Trivia Shell, Trivia solandri.
-Photograph courtesy of Bob Hillis, Irvins, Utah.
+Coffee Bean Shell, Pseudopusula californiana, on the right, versus Solander’s Trivia Shell, Pusula solandri.
+Photograph courtesy of Bob Hillis, Ivins, Utah.

-Solander’s Trivias can also be easily confused with the Radiant Button Shell or Radiating Trivia Shell, Trivia radians (lighter in color and larger).
+Solander’s Trivia Shells can also be easily confused with the Radiant Button Shell or Radiating Trivia Shell, Trivia radians (lighter in color and larger).